Stuart Rees: Academic career

 From 1978 to 2000 Rees was Professor of Social Work and Social Policy at the University of Sydney.
 For years Rees taught a post-graduate unit titled "Passion, Peace and Poetry" at the Centre for Peace and Conflict Studies, in which he integrated poetry with a study of the great non-violence leaders such as Gandhi and Martin Luther King.
 A similar use of poetry to illustrate the theme of peace with justice runs through many of his publications.

 Prior to this he taught at University of Aberdeen and University of Southampton in the United Kingdom, at University of Toronto and Wilfrid Laurier University in Canada, and at the University of California, Berkeley and the University of Texas at Austin in the United States.

-Rees' awards include a Simon Fellowship at the University of Manchester, a Humanities Fellowship at the City University of Hong Kong, and honorary doctorate and the Award of Highest Honour for 'Significant Contributions to World Peace' conferred in 1998 by Soka University, Japan.
+Rees' awards include a Simon Fellowship at the University of Manchester, a Humanities Fellowship at the City University of Hong Kong, the Jerusalem Peace Prize, and an honorary doctorate and the Award of Highest Honour for 'Significant Contributions to World Peace' conferred in 1998 by Soka University, Japan.
 For four years he was an elected Fellow of the Senate of the University of Sydney.
 In 2005 he was awarded the Order of Australia for services to international relations.